World Stone Skimming Championship – Easdale Island, Scotland - Atlas Obscura

 Easdale Island, Scotland

-Every September, international competitors flock to a tiny Scottish island's flooded quarries.
+Every September, international competitors flock to the flooded quarries of a tiny Scottish island.

 Easdale Island is a tiny little island (population: 62) that was once the heart of the Scottish slate mining industry.
 But after a storm in 1881 flooded the quarries, the mining equipment was stranded underwater, with no way of retrieving them.